Abdallah735/Snake-Game/README.md

 # File Structure

-Go Source.c file and read the Structure above every function and you will understand what is this function do
+Go Source.c file and read the Comment above every function and you will understand what is this function do

 # Acknowledgments